-Community Outreach and Advocacy

-Section Overview: This section evaluates medical school engagement in community outreach and advocacy efforts associated with planetary health.
+Section Total (8 out of 17) 47% Back to Summary Page here Community Outreach and Advocacy Section Overview: This section evaluates medical school engagement in community outreach and advocacy efforts associated with planetary health.
 Researching and teaching planetary health is necessary but not sufficient.
 It is critical that institutions also directly engage with communities most affected by environmental health harms.
 Although climate change is a problem largely created by those with power and resources, its impacts fall disproportionately on under-resourced populations and communities of colour.
 Institutions should partner with local communities affected by climate change and pollution to share information about environmental health threats, advocate together for change, and provide opportunities for students to be a part of this work.
 3.1.
-Does your medical school partner with community organisations to promote planetary and environmental health?

-3 Yes, the medical school meaningfully partners with multiple community organisations to promote planetary and environmental health.
-2 Yes, the medical school meaningfully partners with one community organisation to promote planetary and environmental health.
-1 The institution partners with community organisations, but the medical school is not part of that partnership.
-0 No, there is no such meaningful community partnership.
+Does your institution partner with community organisations to promote planetary and health?
+Yes, the institution meaningfully partners with multiple community organisations to promote planetary and environmental health.
+(3 points) Yes, the institution meaningfully partners with one community organisation to promote planetary and environmental health.
+(2 points) 0 The institution does not partner with community organisations, but participates in community focused events relating to planetary health.
+(1 point) No, there is no such meaningful community partnership.
+(0 points) Score Assigned:

 Score explanation: As far as we know, no such partnership exists.

 3.2.
-Does your medical school offer community-facing courses or events regarding planetary health?

-3 The medical school offers community-facing courses or events at least once every year.
-2 The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
-1 The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.
-0 The institution/medical school have not offered such community-facing courses or events.
-Score explanation: Collegium generale: Epidemiology in the Era of Climate Change.
+Does your institution offer community-facing courses or events regarding planetary health?
+The institution offers community-facing courses or events at least once every year.
+(3 points) The institution offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
+(2 points) The institution has promoted community-facing courses or events, but was not involved in planning those courses or events.
+(1 point) The institution has not offered such community-facing courses or events.
+(0 points) Score Assigned:

-Was a lecture held by a professor from the institute for social and preventive medicine.

-3.3.
-Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?

-2 Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
-1 Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates.
-0 Students do not receive communications about planetary health or sustainable healthcare.
-Score explanation: Students do not receive such communications.
+Score explanation: In the Collegium generale: "Epidemiology in the Era of Climate Change" a lecture was held by a professor from the institute for social and preventive medicine.
+1 3.3.
+Does your institution have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?
+Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
+(2 points) Yes, planetary health and/or sustainable healthcare topics are regularly included in communication updates to some courses.
+(1 point) Students do not receive communications about planetary health or sustainable healthcare.
+(0 points) Score Assigned:

+0 Score explanation: Students do not receive such communications.

 3.4.
 Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable healthcare remain up to date during their professional career?

-2 Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health.
-1 Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers

-0 There are no such accessible courses for post-graduate providers
+Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health.
+(2 points) Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers.
+(1 point) 0 There are no such accessible courses for post-graduate providers.
+(0 points) Score Assigned: